Aayyush/Geek-Tennis/README.md

 1. Setup a virtual environment.
 2. Install dependencies using pip install -r requirements.txt
 3. Add cocos2d-0.6.7 to the PYTHONPATH using the command export PYTHONPATH="$PYTHONPATH:<path to cocos2d-0.6.7>"
-[Still in Development]
-4. Run python cocos_main.py to the run the GUI version of the game which is still under development.
-5. Run main.py to run the command line version of the game.
+4. Run python game_gui.py to the run the GUI version of the game and python game_cli.py to run the command line version.

+## Design
+This project is designed into 3 main parts.

+# Game Engine
+This game engine uses the game_states.txt and game_transitions.txt to build the DFA for the game.
+This game engine can build any DFA given correct dat ain the states and transitions file.

+# Game
+The game object handles all the information regarding a game session.
+This is the model of the game and can be used to build other interfaces on top of it.

+# GUI
+This comprises of a collection of layer objects that show a simple UI using cocos2d framework.

 ## Dependencies
 1. Cocos2d